 Stanza One and Two

-In the first stanza of the fourth section the speaker returns to the image of the eyes.
+In the first stanza of the fourth section, the speaker returns to the image of the eyes.
 They are unable to follow men to their “ valley of death.”
 This references the popular Psalm 23 regarding “walking through the valley of the shadow of death.”
 In this instance though, the men do not have God to comfort them as the Psalm states.

 Once again one comes across the word “broken” in this stanza.
-In this instance it is attached to the phrase, “this broken jaw of our lost kingdoms.”
-It is unclear what Eliot intended with this line but perhaps it is simply connected to a physical degradation and inability to function painlessly.
+In this instance, it is attached to the phrase, “this broken jaw of our lost kingdoms.”
+It is unclear what Eliot intended with this line but perhaps it is simply connected to physical degradation and inability to function painlessly.

-In the second stanza the group of speakers state that it is in the kingdom that they gather.
+In the second stanza, the group of speakers states that it is in the kingdom that they gather.
 It is the “last of meeting places” where they can avoid the eyes.
 The men stand on the “beach of the tumid,” or swollen, “river.”
 The use of the word “river” connects this stanza back to the second line of the opening epigraph concerning the River Styx.
 They wait without conversing, for someone to take them across.
 At this point, they’re stuck.

 The third stanza is a great example of Eliot’s desire to reference other literary works.
 This time he speaks on the “Multifoliate rose” in Dante Alighieri’s Paradiso, the third book of The Divine Comedy.
-The rose has many petals and is a stand in for heaven.
+The rose has many petals and is a stand-in for heaven.
 The kingdom is a rose of God’s grace, good virtues, and angels.

 It is not until the eyes come, reform themselves into a star, that the Hollow Men are going to be able to see again.
 This is when their hope will truly return.
 The men do not seem to have the ability to get themselves out of this situation.